 Highlights: Bon Voyage

 Our tour ends today in Perpignan.
 Perpignan was once the capital of the Kingdom of Mallorca so perhaps you'd like to continue your travels to that exotic island.
 Alternatively, Barcelona is not far across the border.
 Whatever you choose, "bon voyage," or, as they say in Catalan "bon viatge!"

-HighlightsNimes, Bamboo Forest Reserve, Canoe down the Herault River, Carcassonne, Great bicycle rides, St. Guilhem le Desert, Canal du Midi, Cathar castles, Kings of Majorca and St. John's Cathedral
+HighlightsNimes, Bamboo Forest Reserve, Carcassonne, Great bicycle rides, St. Guilhem le Desert, Canal du Midi, Cathar castles, Kings of Majorca and St. John's Cathedral

-IncludesUse of a quality 27-30 speed bicycle; 11 days, 10 nights' accommodation; 10 breakfasts, 7 dinners with wine; plus "The Usual""The Usual" (Included with every ExperiencePlus! tour)
+IncludesUse of a quality 27-30 speed bicycle; 11 days, 10 nights' accommodation; 10 breakfasts, 7 dinners with wine; oyster tasting; guided visit Carcassonne; wine tasting and wind mill visit; plus "The Usual""The Usual" (Included with every ExperiencePlus! tour)

 Begin/EndNimes / Perpignan

-Rating301 Mostly flat riding on Days 2, 6, 7, and 8.
-Days 3, 4, 5 have some gentle climbs in the Cévennes Mountains.
+Rating301 Flat rides and some gentle climbs on Days 2, 6, 7, and 8.
+Days 3, 4, 5 have some more challenging climbs in the Cevennes Mountains.
 The final two riding days are in the foothills of the Pyrenees.